-In his youth, Sagot was “part delinquent, part scatterbrain,” he jokes.
-He discovered his passion for percussion by playing at the famous Mount Royal Tam-Tams, and eventually taught himself to play guitar and piano.
-Flitting from job to job, Sagot met François Lafontaine while working as a florist.
-The pianist, who has since become a close friend, invited him to play congas with Kalembourg, from the ashes of which Karkwa was formed in 1998.
+Julien Sagot is first and foremost a percussion passionate.
+The self-taught musician, who also picked up guitar and piano, met François Lafontaine, with whom he quickly became friends.
+Shortly thereafter, Lafontaine invited him to play congas with a then-unknown band, Kalembourg, from the ashes of which Karkwa was formed in 1998.
 The quintet recorded four albums, played to packed houses in Canada and France, and became trailblazers for a new style of Quebec rock.
 Among the group’s many distinctions is the prestigious Polaris prize for best Canadian album in 2010.
-In addition to his work with Karkwa, Julien Sagot kept time in other side projects, including Montreal post-rock combo Pawa Up First.

 The few Karkwa songs penned by Sagot display his dreamlike, literary style, and his somber, smooth and spellbinding voice.
-“I like to tell stories taking place in unusual spaces, featuring tormented figures in search of their destinies,” he explains, adding that his writing borrows heavily from cinema, lending him an incredible capacity to evoke images, shapes, colours and visual markers through his music.
+He explains that he likes to tell “stories taking place in unusual spaces”, adding that his writing borrows heavily from cinema, lending him an incredible capacity to evoke images, shapes, colours and visual markers through his music.

-A number of performances followed the album’s release, for which Sagot selected a group of likeminded, seasoned musicians to bring to Quebec stages the distinctive dreamlike universe he crafted over the years.
 As his musical family grew, the multi-instrumentalist continued to write lyrics and music, adding the new material to the hefty piles that had been accumulating for months.
-With a pronounced willingness to explore electroacoustic sounds, the material formed the foundation of what would become Valse 333, his second album with Simone Records, released in Fall 2014.
+With a pronounced willingness to explore electroacoustic sounds, the material formed the foundation of what would become Valse 333, his second album with Simone Records.